lmredington/Kali-Linux-Pen-Testing-Network-Tools/Papers/Getting_pwnd_by_AI_Penetration_Testing_with_Large_Language_Models.md

 Experimented asking LLM to help design penetration tests for both generic scenarios and concrete target organization

 * Use: help design penetration tests, generate phishing or vishing messages, automated report generation (for pen-test and red teaming)
+* should be able to cover the whole TTP spectrum
+	* select suitable tactics and corresponding techniques
+	* given an employed tactic, derive feasible techniques and procedures

 ### Tools

+AI
+* GPT3.5
+* ChatGPT (uses prompts)
+* llama.cpp
+* AutoGPT (creates prompts - requires less user engineering)
+* BabyAGI (task generation, planning, and execution)

 #### MITRE ATT&CK: curated database of knowledge about threat actors in the cybersecurity domain
 * covers different tactics, techniques, and procedures

+**T** - Tactics
+* describes high-level objectives an adversary intends to achieve (e.g. reconnaissance, privilege escalation or collection) **T** - Techniques
+* each is a way to achieve a tactic (e.g. Abuse Elevation Control Mechanism: Sudo and Sudo Caching) **P** - Procedures
+* specific details of how an adversary executes a technique

+* Training a new LLM is prohibitively expensive for most researchers, but existing LLMs can be refined or fine-tuned to specific use cases for feasible costs
+*  Prompts have to be carefully prepared

 ### Methods (ex: Raspberry Pi)